isomerpages/imda-pixel/_showcase/Showcase Companies.md

 <tbody>
 <tr>
 <th rowspan="1" colspan="2">
 <p><strong>The Emerging Tech Zone at PIXEL showcases cutting-edge innovations that are shaping the future of industries.
-This zone features breakthrough technologies such as 5G, AI, IoT, and automation, providing visitors with a glimpse into next-generation solutions</strong>
+This zone features breakthrough technologies such as 5G, AI, IoT,  automation and more, providing visitors with a glimpse into next-generation solutions</strong>
 </p>
 </th>
 </tr>